burrunan/gradle-s3-build-cache/README.md

 ## Use in your project

+The plugin is stable, so we encourage you to use it in your projects.

-Please note that this plugin is not yet ready for production.
-Feedback though is very welcome.
+Feedback is very welcome.
 Please open an [issue](https://github.com/burrunan/gradle-s3-build-cache/issues) if you find a bug or have an idea for an improvement.